Understanding SDH (Subtitles for the Deaf and Hard of Hearing)

 Alte text

-Subtitles play a crucial role in making audiovisual content accessible to diverse audiences, and among the various types of subtitles, SDH (Subtitles for the Deaf and Hard of Hearing) hold a significant place.
-This type of subtitle aims to provide a comprehensive viewing experience for individuals who are deaf or hard of hearing, ensuring they can access and understand audiovisual content effectively.
-In this article, we will delve into the concept of SDH, their features, and their importance in creating inclusive media.
+Subtitles are vital for making audiovisual content accessible to diverse audiences, and among the various types of subtitles, SDH (Subtitles for the Deaf and Hard of Hearing) are particularly important.
+This type of subtitle is designed to offer a comprehensive viewing experience for individuals who are deaf or hard of hearing, ensuring they can fully access and understand audiovisual content.
+In this article, we will explore the concept of SDH, their features, and their significance in creating inclusive media.

 ## What are SDH Subtitles